psychemedia/island-storynotes/john_the_painter.md

 We had a very hot press on Wednesday night: 300 men were taken at this port.

-On Tuesday was executed on board the Culloden man of war in the harbout, one Murphy an American, who was taken into the service at New-York, and on account of his abilities as a good seaman was some time afterwards promoted to the rank of midshipman.
+On Tuesday was executed on board the Culloden man of war in the harbour, one Murphy an American, who was taken into the service at New-York, and on account of his abilities as a good seaman was some time afterwards promoted to the rank of midshipman.
 When the was her passage home, he formed a plot with several of the ships crew, to murder the Captain and the officers, and run the ship into the American service, which plot was just going to be put in execution, when the whole was discovered by a servant, who was one of the conspirators.
 Since the ship has been in harbour, and while under sentence of death, he found means to get off his irons, and made his escape through one of the port holes, and attempted to swim on shore; but his heart failed him when he had got a little way from the ship, so that he returned again to the place of confinement undiscovered.— Before he was executed, he said he had only one regret, which was, that he had not set the on fire, after he found he could not run away with her.
 He was buried directly under the gibbet of John the Painter at Blockhouse Point.

 https://britishnewspaperarchive.co.uk/viewer/bl/0000085/17790703/004/0002
 Newcastle Courant - Saturday 03 July 1779